athariqk/GeneticAlgorithm/README.md

 No GA yet, as works are still being done for the frameworks itself.

-Note: To build the project is not possible yet, manually insert the project's source files to an existing project.
+Note: To build the project is not yet possible, manually insert all of the source files to an existing one.